DataBooth/py-num-bench/docs/README_Appendix_implementations.md

 ***

-## Generalizing for More Involved Algorithms
+## Generalising for More Involved Algorithms

 As you target **more complex and computationally demanding algorithms**:
 - **Data types and structures become more important:**